pablogs9/husarnet-docs/docs/begin-esp32.md

 ## IV.
 Demo no. 1 (basic)

 We created a simple "hello world" demo for ESP32 and Husarnet.
-To run it you will need:
+To run it you will need the following:
 - ESP32 dev board
 - laptop running Linux

-It looks like that: ESP32 board is sending
+It looks like this: ESP32 board is sending

 ```bash
 Hello world!
 1